 Sometimes the leaf can be cut (decoupe) in various ways.
 Diane Cecil, painted in 1614 by William Larkin, is carrying a folding fan which may well be decoupe fan, the portrait is in the Suffolk Collection at Kenwood House.
 There is a superb example of a decoupe fan dating from 1590-1600 in the Museum of Fine Arts Boston, it looks like lace, but is actually cut skin.

 The mica fan of about 1665 in the Fitzwilliam Museum is one of only four of this type to survive.
-Three bands of mica panels have been painted with figures and mounted on a paper fan leaf.
+[6th July 20 there are problems with the Fitzwilliam website so I have put a detail from this fan below ] Three bands of mica panels have been painted with figures and mounted on a paper fan leaf.
 The leaf has then been mounted on ivory sticks.
 Another of these fans, this one possibly Dutch, is in the Museum of Fine Arts Boston, but most of its mica inserts are missing.

 Leaves of fans sometimes survive unmounted, for example there is a leaf in the Museum of London that dates from 1686 and depicts the Lord Mayor of London’s procession.

 By the late 17th century folding fans appear to have taken over almost completely.
 In France in1678 a guild, the Association de Eventaillistes, had been formed producing fans similar to this French example of c.1670-1680 in the V&A collection .
-The reverse of the fan often had a different picture to that the front, as in the fan of c.1700 in the Fitzwilliam Museum, which depicts the Rape of the Sabine women, from a painting by Pietro da Cortona of between 1626 and 1631 on one side, and a mixture of flowers and birds and putti on the other.
+The reverse of the fan often had a different picture to that the front, as in the fan of c.1700 in the Fitzwilliam Museum, [6th July 20 there are problems with the Fitzwilliam website] which depicts the Rape of the Sabine women, from a painting by Pietro da Cortona of between 1626 and 1631 on one side, and a mixture of flowers and birds and putti on the other.

-Fans are shown being sold in the wonderful 1636 etching by Abraham Bosse of a shop in the La Galerie du Palais in Paris.
+Fans are shown being sold in the wonderful 1636 etching by Abraham Bosse of shops in the La Galerie du Palais in Paris.
 The rear centre shows folding fans displayed opened out, while in the centre front a gentleman displays a fan to a lady.

 Alexander, Helene.
 2002.
 The fan museum.
 London : Third Millenium, 2002.